sovity/dataspace-portal/docs/product/user-documentation/Navigating the DSPortal.md

 On the left side of the UI, the Data Space Portal is structured into six main sections, each serving a distinct purpose.
 You can access each section from the left navigation panel.
 Below is a brief description of each:

 ### 1. Home
-The Home section is your landing page within the Data Space Portal if no direct links are used.
-It provides an overview of the system with the Dashboard and quick access to the Data Catalog.
+The Home section and its Data Catalog is your landing page within the Data Space Portal if no direct links are used.

 ![Home Navigation Section](images/navigation-3.png)